 2. To optimize sample presentation, a plow or other planing device that can flatten and spread the product to a constant depth is recommended.

 3. Hitching to the laboratory instrument (D25 or LabScan XE) is advised when the ColorTrend HT is used to constantly track the product color while occasional laboratory samples are measured to validate the on-line measurement.

 HunterLab has tested the ColorTrend HT on a number of nut lines.
 Summary information on significant trials is provided below.

 Color of roasted peanuts for snack foods, candy ingredients, peanut butter, and other peanut products is important.
-For instance, a two degree roaster temperature change can result in up to a two unit change in L*, which is related to the taste of peanut butter.
+For instance, a two-degree roaster temperature change can result in up to a two unit change in L*, which is related to the taste of peanut butter.
 For roasted peanuts, the L* value is usually between

 50 and 70, the a* value is between -10 and 10, and the b* value is between 40 and 60.
-If the L* value were lower (35, for instance), you might be alerted that the roaster is scorching the nuts.
+If the L* values are lower (35, for instance), you might be alerted that the roaster is scorching the nuts.
 Bed depth varied by about one inch during the trial, affecting the L* value by about one unit.
 An update frequency of 5 seconds is recommended, which means that all measurements made in that 5 second period are averaged together for the final data provided.

 (See attached for the complete article with illustrations)

 Do you still need more information?
 Submit a ticket and our support team member will reach out to you soon!